LimelightVision/systemcore-os-public/README.md

 ### Firmware
 * Auto detect different hardware variants
-* Support for new beta hardware IO, IMU, Faults, etc
+* Support for new beta hardware
 * Add hardware version to bottom right corner of screen
 * Add third spinner to represent usb connectivity to host
 * Auto restart if USB connectivity is not established quickly after boot.
 Improvement over previous RP2350 watchdog behavior which required an initial connection.